NEFSC/READ-PSB-Marina/README.md

 Release Notes:
 1. New Marina boat added!
 Marina users can now create spectrograms from wav files using the "Generate Spectrogram" boat under the "Visualization" dock
 2. Major update to Aggregate Data Daily and Hourly boat interface and a fresh look for Marina
-3. Bug fix for inserting absences according to deployment boundaries (dolphins and humpback files only for now)
+3. Bug fix for inserting absences according to deployment boundaries
 4. Deployment boundaries for aggregating data now input on main window of Aggregate Data boat.
 5. Check boxes in Aggregate Data boat only for humpback files, dolphin and minke are fixed to hourly (for dolphin) and daily (for minke).
 6. New mini-boat for creating regression tables.
 Try checking the check box in Aggregate Data boat to see it!